caseytechschool-cts/pathway-highered/README.md

 ```
 git clone https://github.com/caseytechschool-cts/pathway-highered.git
 ```
-Alternatively, visit [https://github.com/caseytechschool-cts/pathway-highered.git](https://github.com/caseytechschool-cts/pathway-highered.git), click on the green **Code** button, and select **Download ZIP**.
+Alternatively, click on the green **Code** button, and select **Download ZIP**.
 After downloading, unzip the folder to your desired location, such as your desktop.

 ---